 Snakes will also change their behavior at different times of the year.
 Some rattlesnakes will be diurnal during spring and fall, for example.
-The Western diamondback is one.
+The Western diamondback is one type.
 But during summer, they may become nocturnal or crepuscular to avoid the daytime summer heat.

 Snake Safety in Texas

-Given that there’s a definite snake season, knowing about it can help you stay safe.
-To keep safe in snake season in Texas:
+Given that there’s a definite snake season, knowing about it can help you to stay safe.
+To keep safe, you should follow this advice:

 - Stick to trails that are well maintained.
 Most snake encounters happen on paths that haven’t been cleared, e.g. grass on the edges of the path hasn’t been cut away.

-- If you are heading out specifically to find snakes, wear appropriate protective gear like snake gaiters or big leather boots.
+- Protective clothing and footwear.
+If you are heading out to find snakes, wear protective gear, like snake gaiters or big leather boots.

-- When you do encounter a snake on a trail, don’t approach it.
-Take another path wherever possible.
-Let a park ranger or similar official take care of the issue for you.
+- Keep your distance.
+When you do encounter a snake on a trail, don’t approach it.
+Take another path.

-- When you do encounter a snake, this may be a sign of there being more nearby.
+- Multiple snakes.
+When you encounter a snake, this may be a sign of there being more nearby.
 Rattlesnakes, in particular, live in communal dens.
 According to Biology Letters, these snakes may be related.

-- Avoid rattlesnake roundups and similar events.
-If safety is your main concern, then avoiding events where you might interact with venomous snakes is a good idea.
+- Avoid rattlesnake roundups.
+If safety is your primary concern, then avoiding events where you might find venomous snakes in Texas.